wavefrontHQ/docs/pages/doc/csp_security_policy.md

 ## Metrics Security Policy

-You can block sensitive  metrics data from time series, histograms, RED metrics and delta counters so they don't show on charts and dashboards, and alerts.
+You can block sensitive  metrics data from time series, histograms, RED metrics, and delta counters so that they don't show on charts and dashboards, and alerts.

-{% include note.html content="Only a Super Admin user or users with **Metrics**  or **Applications** permission can view, create, and manage metrics security policy. " %}
+{% include note.html content="Only a Super Admin user or users with the **Metrics**  or **Applications** permission can view, create, and manage metrics security policy. " %}

 ### Video: Metrics Security Policy

 Watch this <a href="ttps://vmwaretv.vmware.com/media/t/1_3ea13tor" target="_blank">video<img src="/images/video_camera.png" alt="video camera icon"/></a> for an overview.
 Note that this video was created in 2020 and some of the information in it might have changed.
 It also uses the 2020 version of the UI.

 <p>
-<iframe id="kmsembed-1_3ea13tor" width="700" height="400" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_3ea13tor/uiConfId/49694343/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0" referrerPolicy="no-referrer-when-downgrade"></iframe></td>
+<iframe id="kmsembed-1_3ea13tor" width="700" height="400" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_3ea13tor/uiConfId/49694343/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0" referrerPolicy="no-referrer-when-downgrade"></iframe>
 </p>

-### Sensitive Data Become Invisible
+### Sensitive Data Becomes Invisible

 Data protected by a metrics security policy rule can become invisible to users.